google/cargo-raze/README.md

 Bazel ("fast", "correct", choose two) is a battle tested build system used by Google to compile incredibly large, multilingual projects without duplicating effort, and without compromising on correctness.
-It accomplishes this in part by limiting what mechanisms a given compilation object can use to dissover dependencies, and by forcing buildable units to express the complete set of their dependencies.
+It accomplishes this in part by limiting what mechanisms a given compilation object can use to discover dependencies and by forcing buildable units to express the complete set of their dependencies.
 It expects two identical sets of build target inputs to produce a byte-for-byte equivalent final result.